 The most common reason for the defective Customizer is plugin conflicts.
 It can cause the Customizer Preview to stop loading or part of it to stop working properly.
 Even if you don’t make any changes or haven’t installed any new plugins, this problem is still caused by the previously installed plugin.
 For example, the plugin leftovers on your website.

 In case you don’t know which plugin causes the conflict, then just disable all plugins and see if it solves the Customizer issue.

 - If you’re using caching plugins or server cache, it’s necessary to cleat all caches or even disable caching for your site.

 - Deactivate all of your plugins at once.

-- Clear your browser history and visit Appearance > Customize to see if it works.
-If it works properly, there is a high chance that your server is not having enough memory.
+- Clear your browser history and visit Appearance > Customize to see how things are going.
+If it works precisely, there is a high chance that there is a conflict somewhere on your site.

 - Re-activate plugins, one by one.